 The National Library of Australia is modernising the Cataloguing in Publication (CiP) service to provide a more efficient user experience for publishers.

-What will stay the same?
+What is the same?

-- The National Library will continue to share your book details with the library community via Libraries Australia and Trove, the national discovery service, creating greater exposure and increasing the potential for book sales
+- The National Library will continue to share this prepublication catalogue record (containing your book details) with the library community via Libraries Australia and Trove, creating greater exposure and increasing the potential for book sales

 I have more questions – who should I contact?

 For more information about these changes, call us on (02) 6262 1785 or email firstname.lastname@example.org